manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

 sess.run(fetches=[init_global, init_local])
 ```

 Here we use `tf.InteractiveSession()` function to attach the `Session` to the graph.
-This allows us to use model interactively in  **PyCharm **or **Jupyter Notebooks**.
-Later, we  define global and local variables and inisialize them by executing the `Session`.
+This allows us to use model interactively in  **PyCharm ** or **Jupyter Notebooks**.
+Later, we define global and local variables and initialize them by executing the `Session`.
 In general, a majority of TensorFlow functions require only global variables to be initialized, however when `tf.metrics` is used local variables also are required.

 > Note: Currently, TensorFlow community tries to change how variable initialization works and for the time being it is advisable to initialize global variables.
 However, if errors appear during graph's execution, initialize local variables as well.